Unsurprisingly, all sessions are off for the time being!

 Ute Keller-Jenkins (Arts and Humanities – Modern Languages)

+Ute won the Vice Chancellor’s Teaching Award in 2013, which coincided with her third win of the Excellence in Learning and Teaching Award (or its precursor the Distinguished Teaching Award).
+She is known for her interactive approach to teaching, involving her students in the session at every opportunity.
+She is highly organised and clearly has the respect of her students!
 Having watched her teach, Ute directly engages her students and uses many features of performance in her teaching.
-She uses the room and the available space, physical motion and voice modulation.
+She uses the room and the available space, physical motion, and voice modulation.
 Ute is very supportive of her students and involves each one with carefully directed questioning.
 She uses group activity in the classes too, facilitating it by rearranging the students’ seating if necessary.

 Sian Rees (Arts and Humanities – Media and Communication)

-Having watched Sian teach, she is highly prepared and organised and really gets her students involved with the content she is delivering.
-She uses a range of hooks keep the student’s attention throughout the session, drawing them back in, time and time again.
+Sian won a Distinguished Teaching Award (the precursor to the Excellence in Learning and Teaching Awards) in 2011 and receives further nominations every year!
+Always highlighted is her clarity and the obviously high standard of her presentation/handouts/case study notes etc. Having watched Sian teach, she is highly prepared and organised and really gets her students involved with the content she is delivering.
+She uses a range of hooks to keep the student’s attention throughout the session, drawing them back in, time and time again.
 Visual aids, video clips, case studies, individualised questioning, short group activities even in large lectures, discussions … Sian engages her students with the subject, her approach and her attention to detail.

 Dr John Knight (Human and Health Sciences – Interprofessional Studies)